 The meeting examined how Maduro’s widespread theft of state resources and kleptocratic networks are at the root of Venezuela’s challenges, according to a U.N. description of the event.

 At the U.N.’s 47-nation Human Rights Council this week, diplomats left when Venezuela’s foreign minister Jorge Arreaza suggested Maduro and U.S. President Donald Trump could talk.

 “We’re calling for dialogue, dialogue with the United States — why not between Presidents Maduro and Trump?”
 Arreaza said.
 “Why shouldn’t they meet so that they could try to find common ground and explain their differences?”

 But Arreaza alleged the United States wanted to oust Maduro in an effort that “goes against all rules of international law.”
 This week, the United States imposed tough sanctions on Venezuela’s oil industry, preventing half a billion dollars worth of oil in ships from getting to market.

-He likened the U.S. blockade to a “theft of the assets and gold” from Venezuela totaling $30 billion since late 2017, and said the Bank of England blocked $1.5 billion and Belgium withheld $1.4 billion.
+He likened the U.S. blockade to a “theft of the assets and gold” from Venezuela totaling US$30 billion since late 2017, and said the Bank of England blocked US$1.5 billion and Belgium withheld US$1.4 billion.

 — Russian Embassy, UK (@RussianEmbassy) February 27, 2019